rahmansunbeam/codespace_geonetwork/README.md

 # codespace_tomcat
 A repo that creates a Codespace with Tomcat, GeoNetwork and Elasticsearch.
-This needs at least 4GB RAM to run.
+This needs > 4GB RAM to run.

 ### Steps to install GeoNetwork
 - start and connect to Codespace